buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 The sequence that enhances deployments and services is shown in {@fig:automation_process}.
 The operator registers a "watcher" for deployments and services with the Kubernetes API.
 Whenever a deployment or a service is created or modified, the operator receives a notification.
 Then, the operator checks if the object in question "is relevant" by checking if it should be part of the authentication mesh.
 This participation can be configured - in the example of Kubernetes - via annotations, labels or any other means of configuration.
 If the object is relevant, depending on the type, the operator injects sidecars into the deployment or reconfigures the service to use the injected proxy as targeting port for the network communication.

 If the automation engine encounters errors, it relies on Kubernetes to perform actions to reach a meaningful state.
 Since the engine runs on Kubernetes, if any operational errors occur, the application is restarted by Kubernetes.
 Logging is essential to find such errors.
-If deployments and services cannot be modified, the operator shall try it again in the next reconciliation-cycle.
+If deployments and services cannot be modified, the operator shall try again in the next reconciliation cycle.

 #### Public Key Infrastructure